 Data cleansing or data scrubbing is also a part of the data quality initiative.
 It correlates, identifies, and removes the duplicate occurrences of the same data points.

 If participants get rewarded for their data and tribal knowledge, they are more likely to share it.
 If they are recognized for their data quality they are more likely to maintain it.
-A data catalog which is integrated with the data governance tool lets those in the know easily share their data and knowledge and get rewarded for it.
+A data catalog that is integrated with the data governance tool lets those in the know easily share their data and knowledge and get rewarded for it.

-Otherwise all data owners want to hold their data tightly.
+Otherwise, all data owners want to hold their data tightly.
 Most times, application owners, by default, become data owners because they are the only ones that have access and knowledge about it.
 Some organizations make the CDO (Chief Data Officer) as the owner of the data.
 However, his/her office most likely does not have adequate information about the data – this becomes another problem.
 Most people term this as corporate politics.
 Some organizations want to define ownership at the functional level, such as the VP of sales owning customer’s data while the Chief Procurement Officer owns a supplier’s data.

 Let’s take a hypothetical scenario of the banking industry.
 There are two teams which aggregate customers’ transactions in their respective data warehouses – the risk analytics team and the customer insights team.
 Now let’s assume a third business unit (e.g., compliance) is also looking for the customers’ aggregate transactions.
 Now in the real corporate world the two teams would hesitate in directing the third team to the leading data source.
 As it would create an unnecessary workload on their data warehouse.